-General CoinBene facts, technical details and general information about CoinBene exchange
+CoinBene facts, technical details and CoinBene information

+CoinBene, one of the top 10 cryptocurrency exchanges by trading volume, is available in a 150+ countries and in various languages, including English.
+This leading crypto asset platform is based in Singapore.
+It serves the crypto community via 192 markets.
+A CoinBene exchange review shows that there are 170+ digital assets listed and available for trading.
 CoinBene is a centralized cryptocurrency exchange that operates under the auspices of CoinBene Limited, a company registered in Vanuatu as a provider of website services, as per platform’s official terms of service.
 However, some sources claim that this platform actually operates in Singapore, which has long become a Mecca for Asian blockchain startups and emerging crypto exchanges.

 Even though the platform was officially launched not that long ago, at the tail end of 2018, to be precise, it has already gathered massive traction and earned itself a place in the CoinMarketCap Top 10 by both adjusted and reported trading volume.
 Those volumes are indeed impressive and amount to around $900 million on a daily basis, which consequently accumulates to the respectful monthly output of $24 million.
 This means that liquidity is hardly an issue for CoinBene, supplemented by the reports of an ever-increasing number of active daily users.